TT-NAS/NASWeb/README.md

 ---

 This README is designed so that anyone can install, run, and understand the logic of NASWeb without needing to review the entire source code.
-If you wish, I can also prepare a shorter version for GitHub with a more commercial style focused on the public demo of the project.